BMohammed7/Design-Pattern/README.md

 **Author(s):** Hanzalah Imran, Mohid Sohail, Burhanuddin Mohammed

-> This project uses the application of the Abstract Factory and Factory design patterns, and uses them to create smart home devices.
+> This project applies the Abstract Factory and Factory Method design patterns to build and manage smart home devices.

-> To accomplish this, we created an interface class to implement both factories and create the devices.
+> We created an interface that both factories use to make the smart devices.
 ---

 ## Repository Contents